element-plus/element-plus/docs/en-US/component/empty.md

 ## CustomStyles

-Now you can set custom style for rate component.
+Now you can set custom style for empty component.
 Use `css/scss` language to change the global or local color.
 We set some global color variables: `--el-empty-fill-color-0`, `--el-empty-fill-color-1`, `--el-empty-fill-color-2`, ......, `--el-empty-fill-color-9`.
 You can use like: `:root { --el-empty-fill-color-0: red; --el-empty-fill-color-1: blue; }`.
 But usually, if you want to change style, you need to change all color, because these colors are a combination.